owncloud/ocis/docs/architecture/posixfs.md

 To run PosixFS, the following prerequisites have to be fulfilled:

 1. There must be storage available to store meta data and blobs, available under a root path
-2. When using inotify, the storage must be local on the same machine.
-Network mounts do not work with Inotify
+1. When using inotify, the storage must be local on the same machine.
+Network mounts do not work with inotify. `inotifywait` needs to be installed.
-3. The storage root path must be writeable and executable by the same user Infinite Scale is running under
+1. The storage root path must be writeable and executable by the same user Infinite Scale is running under
-4. An appropiate version of Infinte Scale is installed, version number 5.0.5 and later
+1. An appropiate version of Infinite Scale is installed, version number 5.0.5 and later
-5. Either redis or nats-js-kv cache service
+1. Either redis or nats-js-kv cache service

 ### Setup Configuration